How do credit/no-credit courses count?

 Sales Representative for Rivar's, Inc.

 I graduated from Ball State in 2007 with a Sociology minor.
 I am now working in sales for a performance apparel company.
-Below is my professional contact information.

 Marketing Consultant for Methodist Medical Group